Previous years' general terms and conditions can be found at the bottom of the page.

 7.1 Demand to comply with terms and conditions and action plan

-If the administrating organisation or applicant disregards or otherwise fails to comply with terms and conditions, and the failure cannot easily be corrected, the Swedish Research Council may require correction within a certain time.
+If the administrating organisation or applicant disregards or otherwise fails to comply with terms and conditions, and the failure cannot easily be rectified, the Swedish Research Council may require correction within a certain period.
 The Swedish Research Council may also require that the administrating organisation or applicant submits an action plan describing when and how the terms and conditions will be complied with.
-The Swedish Research Council will evaluate whether the action plan can be approved, or whether the funding shall no longer be paid out.
+The Swedish Research Council will assess whether the action plan can be approved, or whether the funding shall be discontinued.

 7.2 Decision to discontinue payment of funding